thisisparker/dotnet-jekyll/_posts/2013-11-19-remarkable-selfies-from-the-public-domain.md

 layout: post
 guid: 'https://parkerhiggins.net/?p=1272'
 permalink: /2013/11/remarkable-selfies-from-the-public-domain/
-categories:
-    - Uncategorized
 tags:
     - copyright
     - pictures
     - 'public domain'
 ---

-In honor of the Oxford Dictionary Online selecting [“selfie” as its word of the year](http://www.newyorker.com/online/blogs/culture/2013/11/selfie-word-of-the-year.html), ((personally, I think it’s too soon to tell; historically, some of the best words appear for the first time in late November or early December.)) here are a few examples of remarkable selfies from the public domain.
+In honor of the Oxford Dictionary Online selecting [“selfie” as its word of the year](http://www.newyorker.com/online/blogs/culture/2013/11/selfie-word-of-the-year.html),[^1] here are a few examples of remarkable selfies from the public domain.
 Why might a work–selfie or otherwise, be in the public domain?

 Perhaps it’s old enough that the copyright term has lapsed.
-In the US that is definitely the case if the work was created before 1923, and so certainly includes [this first-ever selfie by Robert Cornelius](http://publicdomainreview.org/2013/11/19/robert-cornelius-self-portrait-the-first-ever-selfie-1839/) from 1839 ((although it’s the image was probably never covered by copyright at all, given that photographs [weren’t eligible for copyright until 1865](https://parkerhiggins.net/2012/10/100-years-of-cinematic-copyright/).)):
+In the US that is definitely the case if the work was created before 1923, and so certainly includes [this first-ever selfie by Robert Cornelius](http://publicdomainreview.org/2013/11/19/robert-cornelius-self-portrait-the-first-ever-selfie-1839/) from 1839[^2]:

 ![780px-RobertCornelius](https://parkerhiggins.net/wp-content/uploads/2013/11/780px-RobertCornelius.jpg)